Weed ID Links Photo's: Infestation

 Description: Dyer woad, Isatis tinctoria, is a winter annual, biennial, or a short lived perennial.
 This weed is also a member of the mustard family.
 An annual is when a plant grows only one year or season.
 Biennials are plants that live for two years.
 Perennials are plants that live for many years.

-Roots: The thick tap roots of dyer woad can be 3-6 meters in depth.
+Roots: The thick tap roots of dyers woad can be 3-6 meters in depth.

 Leaves: The leaves are simple blueish-green covered with fine hair.
 The vein on the upper part of the leaf blade is whitish cream.